Profile

 5. 5

-After soaking, remove the herrings from the water, rinse thoroughly, then carefully remove the heads and fins with a sharp knife.
+After soaking, remove the herrings from the water, rinse them thoroughly, then carefully remove the heads and fins with a sharp knife.
+Work cleanly so no bitter or unpleasant parts remain in the finished pickled herring.

 6. 6

-Make a lengthwise cut along the belly, gut the fish, and rinse briefly under cold water again.
+Make a lengthwise cut along the belly, gut the fish and rinse briefly under cold water again.
+Remove any blood residue or loose skin, but do not rinse for too long or the herring will lose too much of its characteristic flavour.

 7. 7